-- Our strategic approach is to invest in long-term, critical energy infrastructure that provides reliable delivery of energy to customers in the United States. - Our investment approach is to develop or acquire assets that provide stable cash distributions and opportunities for new capital additions, while maintaining a low-risk profile.
-We are opportunistic and disciplined in our approach when identifying new investments. - Our operational approach is to maximize the utilization of our pipeline systems, with a commitment to safe and reliable operations.
+- Our strategic approach is to invest in long-life, critical energy infrastructure that provides reliable delivery of energy to customers. - Our investment approach is to develop or acquire assets that provide stable cash distributions and opportunities for new capital additions, while maintaining a low-risk profile.
+We are opportunistic and disciplined in our approach when identifying new investments. - Our goal is to maximize revenue opportunities over the long-term through efficient utilization of our pipeline systems and appropriate business strategies, while maintaining a commitment to safe and reliable operations.

-Our Relationship with TransCanada
+Relationship with TransCanada

-One of our principal strengths is our relationship with TransCanada.
-TransCanada is a major energy infrastructure company, listed on the Toronto Stock Exchange and New York Stock Exchange, with more than 50 years of experience in the responsible development and reliable operation of energy infrastructure in North America.
+TransCanada is the indirect parent of TC PipeLines GP and currently owns through its subsidiaries, an approximate 33.3 percent equity interest in the Partnership.
+Following completion of this offering, assuming no exercise of the underwriters' option to purchase additional units, TransCanada will own an approximate 29.4 percent equity interest in the Partnership.
+TransCanada is a major energy infrastructure company, listed on the Toronto Stock Exchange and NYSE, with more than 60 years of experience in the responsible development and reliable operation of energy infrastructure in North America.
 TransCanada is primarily focused on natural gas and oil transmission and power generation services.
-Together with assets under construction, TransCanada owns more than \$45 billion in total assets, including 37,000 miles of wholly-owned natural gas pipelines, interests in an additional 5,500 miles of natural gas pipelines, 2,150 miles of wholly-owned oil pipelines and approximately 380 Bcf of natural gas storage capacity.
-TransCanada also owns, controls or is developing over 10,800 megawatts of power generation.
+TransCanada owns approximately \$48 billion in total assets, including 35,500 miles of wholly-owned natural gas pipelines, interests in an additional 7,000 miles of natural gas pipelines, 2,154 miles of wholly-owned oil pipelines and approximately 407 billion cubic feet of storage capacity.
+TransCanada also owns, controls or is developing over 11,800 megawatts of power generation.

-TransCanada, through its subsidiaries, currently owns a 38.2 percent interest in us and our pipeline systems, including an effective 2.0 percent general partner interest and a 12.3 percent limited partner interest held by TC PipeLines GP.
-Subsidiaries of TransCanada operate our pipeline systems and one subsidiary, TransCanada PipeLines Limited, is the largest customer on Great Lakes.
-We expect to have the opportunity to participate jointly with TransCanada in reviewing potential acquisitions, including transactions that we would be unable to pursue on our own.
-Additionally, we may have the opportunity to make acquisitions directly from TransCanada, such as the Acquisition.
+TransCanada operates our pipeline systems and, in some cases, contracts for pipeline capacity.
+We have purchased assets from TransCanada and jointly participated with TransCanada in acquiring assets from third parties, including acquisitions that we would have been unable to pursue on our own.
+We may have similar opportunities going forward.
 TransCanada, however, is under no obligation to allow us to participate in any of its pipeline or energy infrastructure acquisitions, nor is TransCanada required to offer any of its assets to us.